mattpolzin/swift-codecov-action/README.md

 - `PRINT_STDOUT`: `true` by default, but if `false` then will not output the whole codecov table to stdout.

 Outputs:
-- `CODECOV`: Overall code coverage percent.
+- `CODECOV`: Overall code coverage percentage (not output if action fails due to minimum coverage not being met).